Propagation of Singularity with Normally Hyperbolic Trapping: Microlocal Analysis

 \section{Microlocal Analysis}

 In this section, we are going to develop basic facts about microlocal analysis for the symbol class we construct for our purpose.
-We assume that all functions are supported in the region $\{\tau \leq 1\}$ (or equivalently, $\{t \geq 1\}$) throughout our argument, including latter sections. $S^m_{\mathrm{cu}}(M),\Psi_{\mathrm{cu}}^m(M)$ denote the cusp symbol class and pseudodifferential operator class respectively.
+Throughout the rest of the paper, we assume that all functions on $M$ are supported in the region $\{\tau \leq 1\}$ (or equivalently, $\{t \geq 1\}$) and all functions on throughout our argument, including latter sections.
+And we don't make this support assumption on symbols and pseudodifferential operators so that proofs of properties of our new pseudodifferential algebra referring to proofs in the setting of the standard or cusp pseudodifferential algebras become more transparent. $S^m_{\mathrm{cu}}(M),\Psi_{\mathrm{cu}}^m(M)$ denote the cusp symbol class and pseudodifferential operator class, respectively.